Developer: Sega AM1 Publisher: Sega Release: 01/25/00 Genre: Beat em up

 There are a few issues that drag the game down.
 The lack of a lock-on option is sorely missed.
 The auto aim is wonky and will frequently mark non priority targets.
 The game delights in throwing as many as five or six enemies at once, leading to a quick death.
 It’s even worse when using guns.
 The later stages of the game feature gun toting zombies, hatchetman, and other creatures that attack from long range.
 Its disconcerting how fast you can die from these sources because of the auto aim.
 This is not an easy game, even while turning up the credits to fifteen.
 While the issue is annoying it isn’t game breaking.

 Zombie Revenge is about medium in length for an arcade game.
-While it isn’t easy most will finish it in short order.
+While it is not easy most will finish it in short order.
 However Sega went to town giving it replay value through its various new modes.
 Original mode offers three variations on arcade mode that highlight different aspects of gameplay.
 Normal mode is essentially easy difficulty, with an increase in on the already high number of bullets, weapons, and antidotes.
 Battle Mode is pure fluff.
 There is some depth; you can train characters in five VMU minigames.
 All weapons found during arcade mode become available here.
 But it is readily apparent this was never meant for Street Fighter style antics, relegating it to a novelty at best.

 Bare Knuckle Mode is the opposite.
 It completely removes all weapons, forcing you to rely on your fists.
 While I like the depth of combat the mix of that with gunplay is why I like the game so much.
 Strictly focusing on hand to hand combat only makes the game’s targeting issues greater.
 Its also hard to grapple enemies when they attack in groups.
 If you thought the main game was easy this one is for you.